Strays and Owner Surrenders

 - “I’m moving” – head over to the Breed Friendly Housing section of our website for more options in the city or check out My Pit Bull is Family for nationwide resources

 - “My dogs aren’t getting along” – contact a trainer first to evaluate the situation.
 We will not consider a public intake being surrendered due to dog reactivity without an evaluation from a licensed professional.

 - “I don’t have time for my dog” – as a rescue that advocates for responsible ownership, we will not accept a dog into our program because you do not have the time.
 Dogs are a lifelong commitment and should be treated as such.

 - “We’re having a baby” – many of our fosters, volunteers and adopters have children of their own.
 Training can provide resources to prepare yourself and your pets for the addition of a new family member.
 If you do not trust your own animal, how can we trust placing them with a complete stranger?

 - “My dog is sick and I can’t afford it” – we are a 501c3 non-profit that relies solely on donations.
 There are many low cost spay/neuter and vaccination clinics in the city and options such as Care Credit, Go Fund Me, etc. Check out the resources > documents section of our site for a list of providers.
-Feel free to email us for a list of additional resources for low cost pet care.
+Feel free to email us for additional resources for low cost pet care.

 Found A Dog?